Why is Ledger Nano so Secure?

 — Ledger hardware wallets allow you to store your keys within a device that is protected by Secure Element – a military grade security chip.
 Each device generates its own, unique 24-word recovery phrase which can be used to recover your associated funds if the device itself is lost

 — Ledger hardware wallets allow users to set a PIN code, so that nobody else can use the device to access your assets, even if it is lost or stolen

 Back in our “Own and use it” Playlist, we explained how important it is to be the true owner of your funds, by ensuring the security and ownership of your private keys.
 That’s where our Nano hardware wallets come in.
-And this article is precisely about introducing it to you.
+But just why is Ledger Nano so secure?
+Here, we explain.

 A device that gives you full ownership over your crypto